thangckt/thangckt.github.io/docs/cluster/compiling/conda_manager_packages.md

 !!! note

-    - some cases, `--update-specs` is required for high python.
+    - some cases, `--update-specs` is required for high python. ([see doc](https://docs.conda.io/projects/conda/en/latest/commands/install.html))
     - `ucx=1.14` does not recognize Infiniband, use `ucx=1.13`, check `ucx_info -d | grep Transport`.
 But infiniband may only work with ucx=1.9, and need to down openmpi=4.1.1.
 But gpaw conda only recognize openmpi=4.1.5, then may need `pip install` to install from source (need gcc, gxx,.. use gcc-11 to avoid requiring high GLIBC).
     - system UCX=1.6 (not work).
 Since new openmpi require newer ucx.